linkTDP/BigDataAnalysis_TweetSentiment/README.md

 ### ipython ###

-For an interactive example with ipython, go into the folder 'BDA_Senti_ipython' and launch the command:
+For an interactive example with ipython, go into the folder `BDA_Senti_ipython` and launch the command:

 	$ ipython notebook --pylab inline